 Zoom Phone is a cloud-based calling solution that is used when you need to quickly contact someone using VoIP.
-Unlike the traditional Zoom experience, there is no video on these calls.
-However, the features that you would find on a business phone system are all accessible and streamlined to create a better experience than is available through a traditional landline calling system.
+Unlike the traditional Zoom experience, there is no video call on this platform.
+However, the features that you would find on a PBX are all accessible and streamlined to create a better experience than is available through a traditional landline calling system.

 In addition, if you would like to turn your call into a Zoom Meeting, it’s a straightforward process that only takes a single button press.
 You can invite additional attendees at any time or keep it a one-on-one personal meeting.

 With Zoom Phone, your business will be able to communicate with customers and work internally using collaboration tools and features of Zoom, which means that in addition to voice, you will have access to audio conference rooms, messaging, and video conferences as well without changing platforms.
 As we covered in our Zoom Phone enhancements piece, Zoom is steadily making improvements to the software.

 While this VoIP service does have two plans, the differences between the two are primarily in billing structure, not in dialing functionality.
 Zoom Phone is an add-on to Zoom Meetings, so you’ll need to be subscribed to that service first.
 You can even sign up for the paid phone service if you’re on Zoom Meeting’s free plan.

 All of the same features can be found in both the metered and unlimited plans – you’ll just be paying for minutes with the metered tier.
 This is advantageous for different business types.

 Here’s how this helps for different business types: